petermr/pygetpapers/joss/README.md

-# generic downloading concerns
+# Generic downloading concerns

 * Download speeds.
 Excessively rapid or voluminous downloads can overload servers and are sometimes hostile (DOS).
 We have discussed this with major sites (EPMC, biorXiv, Crossref etc. and have a default (resettable) delay in `pygetpapers`.
 * Authentication (alerting repo to downloader header). `pygetpapers` supports anonymous, non-authenticated, access but includes a header (e.g. for Crossref)

-# design
+# Design
 * commandline (can be later wrapped in GUIs).
 * modular (one module per repo)
 * abstraction (e.g. of DATE functions)
 * supports both metadata and content
 * responsive to repository responses

-# mechanism of downloading
+# Mechanism of downloading
 The download process for (most) servers of scientific articles is:
 * create a RESTful query as URL
 * METADATA